khou22/khou22.github.io/_posts/2016-03-06-getting-started-with-the-cnc-router.md

 ---
 layout: post
-title: "Carving a Topical Map Using a CNC Router"
+title: "Getting Started with the CNC Router"
 author: "Kevin Hou"
 date: 2016-03-06 23:59:45
 description: "Part of a wood project I'm working on.
 Using SketchUp and Aspire to prepare the CNC cutpath."